gpgv2 is an OpenPGP signature verification tool.

 gpgv2 assumes that all keys in the keyring are trustworthy.

-By default it uses a keyring named trustedkeys.gpg which is
+By default a keyring named trustedkeys.gpg is used.
+This

-assumed to be in the home directory as defined by GnuPG or set by an
+default keyring is assumed to be in the home directory of GnuPG,

 gpgv2 recognizes these options: